jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-01.md

 Two extremes are covered with deep snow;

-Two are placed betwixt the hot and cold, which mixed together give a temperate clime;
+Two are placed between the hot and cold, which mixed together give a temperate clime.

 Over all the atmosphere suspends with weight proportioned to the fiery sky, exactly as the weight of earth compares with weight of water.

 He ordered mist to gather in the air and spread the clouds.